HotPocketHPE/mhguide/README.md

 ## Long Sword

-Long Sword is an easy to learn weapon with flowing attacks and good mobility.
+Long Sword is an easy to learn weapon with impressive reach, flowing attacks, and good mobility.
 Use the Spirit Meter for big, sweeping slashes and keep up the offensive!

 The Fade Slash is the heart and soul of Long Sword.
 It's a bit slow, but both deals damage and moves you backwards (or left/right in 3rd and 4th gen).
-Use it near the end of your attacks to get into position.
+Use it near the end of your offensive to get into position.

 Filling up your Spirit Meter will make it flash for a while, which prevents it from decaying and slightly ups your damage.
 In 3rd and 4th gen, hitting with the last attack of your Spirit combo will level up your aura (white -> yellow -> red).
 Higher levels give higher damage multipliers.